The Fundamentals of Search Engine Friendly Design & Development

 Using the example above, Google’s crawler finds the links to pages B and E on page A. Since there are no links to pages C and D, Google has no idea that they exist.
 Whatever effort has been put into this page has no impact because Google cannot find it anyway.

-There are some websites that demand the filling out of some forms before users can access the contents, such forms discourage users from accessing such web pages because most of them would rather not fill out the forms.
-Besides, such pages run the risk of not being visible to search engines.
+Some websites require you to fill out a few forms before you’re able to access the contents., These pages can be a little problematic for a few reasons.
+Such forms discourage users from accessing these web pages because most of them would rather not fill out the forms.
+And of course, these pages also run the risk of not being visible to search engines.

 Robots don’t use search forms

-As explained above, such barriers as robot-proof tests discourage the users for accessing such web pages and also makes it difficult for search engines to crawl into such website.
+As explained above, such barriers as robot-proof tests discourage the users from accessing such web pages and also makes it difficult for search engines to crawl into such websites.
 The presence of a search box on a site does not guarantee that it would be found by search engines.
 The contents of such web pages may remain unknown for a long time.

-When a page is swarmed by links, many of the links on the page would not be indexed.
-There should be a standard number of links on a page, too many links would not augur well for some of the links.
+When a page is swarmed by hundreds, or even thousands of links, many of the links on the page will not be indexed.
+There should be a standard number of links on a page

 Rel=”nofollow” can be used this way: